STiXzoOR/dotfiles_old/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Forget About Manual Configuration!
+## Forget About Manual Configuration

 Don't you hate getting a new laptop or joining a new team and then spending a whole day setting up your system preferences and tools?
 Me too.
 That's why we automate; we did it once and we don't want to do have to do it again.